 Fill the jar almost to the top (you’ll need to leave some space to add your cup of culture) with cool filtered water, and allow the liquid to cool to room temperature.

-Now add your one cup of culture (don’t worry if some of the ginger gets into your brew – it won’t be enough to add it’s flavor).
+Now add 1 cup of soda culture (don’t worry if some of the ginger gets into your brew – it won’t be enough to add its flavor).

 Stir well.
 Cover with cheesecloth and allow to sit out on your counter.
-Leave the brew to sit for 3-7 days, stirring well 2 or 3 times a day.
-The longer it sits the more it will ferment and the more of the sugars will be consumed.
-If you want a sweeter soda stop the fermentation earlier.
-For my blueberry soda I only let it sit until it started bubbling – about 3 days.
+Leave the brew to sit for 3 to 7 days, stirring well 2 or 3 times a day.
+The longer it sits, the more it will ferment and the more of the sugars will be consumed.
+If you want a sweeter soda, stop the fermentation earlier.
+For my blueberry soda, I only let it sit until it started bubbling – about 3 days.
 Taste your soda after 3 days and see if you like it.
 Bottle it when you are ready.

 To bottle the soda after finishing your soda recipe, strain it and then pour it into some kind of bottle that can seal.
 You can use these fancy sorts of bottles or simply well cleaned bottles with screw tops – the options are many.
 Leave the bottles to sit out overnight (or longer if it is not fizzy enough after one day).
 The fermentation process will continue and the closed bottles will trap the bubbles, so your soda will turn out nicely carbonated.

 Use caution when opening your sodas.
 It’s great to put a bowl over the top and a bowl underneath, in case they fizz over the top of the bottle.
 If your sodas are as fizzy as you like in the morning, put them into the fridge to slow the fermentation process.